 What is Bohemian, anyway?

 Thomas is a semi-retired lawyer and a third generation Portuguese.
 He currently runs his own consulting firm and is an excellent conversational partner.
 He likes to think that he discusses his positions based on “facts” and observations – well, after all, he is a lawyer.
-Many a time, the topic wasn’t ideal for relaxation (such as politics or business issues) but it’s better than nothing – and usually it would meandered into something silly, hilarious and then possibly relaxing, so whatever it was, it was worth clinging on to.
+Many a time, the topic wasn’t ideal for relaxation (such as politics or business) but it was better than nothing – and usually it would meandered into something silly, hilarious and then possibly relaxing, so whatever it was, it was worth clinging on to.

 David, the restaurant manager, approached us, “You guys want to refill?”
 Thomas put up his two fingers to indicate a yes and a double.
 I nodded and said, “Same.”
 I was having a Heineken instead of my usual red, which was a one-for-one until 9pm at Tango’s (the other pubs follow suit).